The NAHSP and AEIS were conducted simultaneously, with data collection efforts combined for efficiency purposes. The following depicts

-System Goals and Performance Measurements: The NAHSP will include the same goals as the OneNevada state transportation plan.
-By using these same goals, the NAHSP will be able to feed into the overall state plan.
-Along with these goals, the project team will also create performance measures as a way to track and analyze the path to achieving the goals set in place.
+System Goals and Performance Measurements: The NAHSP utilizes the same goals as the OneNevada state transportation plan.
+By using these same goals, the NAHSP is able to feed into the overall state plan.
+Along with these goals, the project team also created performance measures as a way to track and analyze the path to achieving the goals set in place.

 Public Consultation: Public consultation is critical to gathering relevant and pertinent information and ensuring widespread opportunities for input and feedback.
-The NAHSP will incorporate public feedback through stakeholder interviews; participation of a wide audience in the Planning Advisory Committee (PAC); and through the continued maintenance of this project website.
+The NAHSP incorporated public feedback through stakeholder interviews; participation of a wide audience in the Planning Advisory Committee (PAC); and through the continued maintenance of this project website.

-Inventory of System Condition and Performance: A system-wide inventory will be conducted to collect data pertaining to each airport in the study.
-Data collection will be amassed from existing data sources as well as from primary data collected on-site and virtually throughout the study.
-Primary on-site data will be collected from airport managers, airport tenants, and affiliated or impacted businesses.
+Inventory of System Condition and Performance: A system-wide inventory was conducted to collect data pertaining to each airport in the study.
+Data collection was amassed from existing data sources as well as from primary data collected on-site and virtually throughout the study.

-State, Regional, and Local Airport Issues: The NAHSP will cover numerous issues facing the Nevada aviation industry Some of the topics that will be discussed are:
+State, Regional, and Local Airport Issues: The NAHSP covers numerous issues facing the Nevada aviation industry Some of the topics discussed are: